-One of the most common issues I’m asked about, across those in B2B and professional services firms, is how they can meaningfully engage and talk to their clients once their work/project/matter has been completed.
-It is obviously a cause of celebration and relief for many service providers to have finished a project, or matter, and to then send the invoice off to the client.
+One of the most common issues I’m asked about, across those in professional services firms, is how they can meaningfully engage and talk to their clients once their work/project/matter has been completed.
+It is obviously a cause of celebration and relief for many service providers to have finished a project or matter, and to then send the invoice off to the client.
 However, once that final invoice is sent and then paid, many professionals and consultants struggle with knowing what to talk about next.
 Just how do you talk to your clients, once you’ve successfully completed the work?

 Firstly, you’ll need to understand what the barriers are to you engaging with your client outside of the work you deliver for them.

 1. The only value you give your client, is in the work you do for them.

 Firstly, this is great, it is important for any business to deliver their service or product well.
 And you can maintain a client relationship for many years along the lines of being reliable and delivering great work.

 However, assuming you have competitors with similar offerings, then you’re in danger of either a) being replaced if your service level slips, or b) getting driven down on price since they can buy the same/similar service from your competitors.